niellevince/smartcommit/README.md

 -   Create an issue in the repository
 -   Check existing issues for solutions
 -   Review the troubleshooting section above

+**Want to see a feature implemented sooner?**

+-   👍 React to this repository or create an issue with your use case
+-   🤝 Contribute by submitting a pull request
+-   💡 Share your workflow ideas in the discussions

 ---